Key takeaways

 - You don't have to outsource the whole thing.
 Some of the best engagements outsource development only, with the buyer leading instructional design, or vice versa.

-Outsourcing eLearning has a reputation for going sideways.
+Outsourcing eLearning content development has a reputation for going sideways.
 Missed deadlines.
 Bloated scope.
 Surprise invoices at the end.
 A vendor who was great at the pitch stage and absent during review.
 If you've lived through one of those, you're rightly cautious about the next one.

 When does it make sense to outsource eLearning?